Sunday 26 July 2020

 Cornish style pasties

 I sometimes make a Cornish style pasty (also inspired by The Real Witches' Kitchen) and have it for lunch on Lammas.
-I'm not actually supposed it all it a Cornish pasty because I'm not from Cornwall!
+I'm not actually supposed to call it a Cornish pasty because I'm not from Cornwall!
 I use the recipe from the Kate West book but here are some more Cornish (style) pasty recipes:

 Bread